roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

 -   When the label of a node is changed, for example, the node label is changed from cgpu.disable.isolation=false to cgpu.disable.isolation=true, you must restart the pod of gpushare-device-plugin on the node for the configuration to take effect.

-    The restart strategy deletes the pod of gpushare-device-plugin on the node.
+    To do this, you must delete the pod of gpushare-device-plugin on the node.
 Then, ACK automatically creates a new pod.
-To complete this task, perform the following operations:
+You can perform the following operations:

     1. Run the following command to query the pods of gpushare-device-plugin in the ACK cluster: